davidtstill/Sustainable_Investing/README.md

 Taking this information from Barron's, our group compiled the daily closing prices from 2010-2020 from Bloomberg to see how these funds performed over a 10 year time period.
 To further our analysis, the group collected the ESG rankings and various value & growth measures (i.e. P/E ratio, risk rating) from Morningstar to better understand some of the characteristics of the sustainable funds.

 Altogether the team utlized 4 different data sets from Barron's, Morningstar and Bloomberg.
-This data was concatendated into one dataframe to do our analysis.
+This data was concatenated into one dataframe to do our analysis.

 # Data Cleanup & Exploration
 The exploration process was challenging because we wanted access to data that typically required a paid subscription.
 Fortunately we were able to leverage colleagues and free trials to collect the necessary data.